nghttp2/nghttp2/doc/nghttp.1.rst

 .. option:: -p, --weight=<WEIGHT>

-    Sets priority group weight.
-The valid value range is [1, 256], inclusive.
+    Sets  weight of  given  URI.
+This  option  can be  used multiple times, and  N-th :option:`-p` option sets  weight of N-th URI in the command line.
+If  the number of :option:`-p` option is less than the number of URI, the last :option:`-p` option value is repeated.
+If there is no :option:`-p` option, default weight, 16, is assumed.
+The valid value range is

-    Default: ``16``
+    [1, 256], inclusive.

 .. option:: -M, --peer-max-concurrent-streams=<N>